 Anurag loves playing video games.
 His guides and listicles revolve around popular iOS, Android, PC, and console games.

 You will find plenty of puzzle, arcade, sports and action games on your iOS device.
-However, few turn based strategy (TBS) titles are available on iPhone or iPad.
-The good thing is that most iOS TBS games are impressive as PC games.
-Some offer tactical gameplay, others are a mixed bag.
+However, few turn-based strategy (TBS) titles are available on the iPhone or iPad.
+The good thing is that most iOS TBS games are as impressive as PC games.
+Some offer tactical gameplay, while others are a mixed bag.

 1. Skulls of the Shogun

 Skulls of the Shogun is a stunning TBS game set in the underground, where ghoulish samurais fight their hearts out to gain supremacy in the field of war.
 The game is fast-paced, has excellent graphics and great presentation.
 However, Skulls of the Shogun isn’t an easy game to win.
 The AI is smart and will make the right moves to ensure your troop gets vanquished in no time.
 There’s a tutorial mode, but the real fight starts right after the basics are explained.
 Trust me it’s one hell of a hard game to finish.